 A list of interesting and useful books in our private collection, most can be found on Worldcat, the world's largest online catalog.
 Do a search for your title then enter your zipcode to check out the "Find a copy in the library" locator.
 Remember your library can also probably get your book through Inter Library Loan (ILL).
 Also, most state funded college libraries are open to the public.
 Worldcat also has a "Buy it" link in case you want to purchase the book.
 If you see a book in our private collection and need information from it, please leave a comment.
 Cheers, Clark and Skipper

-Here our list with cover page and Table of Contents.
+Here is our list with cover page, copyright information and Table of Contents.
 Also notes on what we found interesting from each of the books with page numbers.